savetheclocktower/daubjs/README.md

 ## Capture groups

 Daub aims to support tokenization of capture groups just like the syntax highlighting approaches taken by, say, TextMate or Atom.
 But those IDEs use the [Oniguruma][] regular expression engine, and I’m using JavaScript’s built-in engine.
-I can execute a pattern against a string, but the resulting match object will tell me about any capture group matches, but it won’t tell me _where_ they are in the string.
+I can execute a pattern against a string, and the resulting match object will tell me about any capture group matches, but it won’t tell me _where_ they are in the string.

-The way around this, as annoying as it is, is to ensure that every part of the pattern is captured in its own group.
+The way around this, as annoying as it is, is to ensure that _every part of the pattern_ is captured in its own group.
 You can see how this works in the `module` example above.

 ## The `captures` shorthand